 - The Cavaliers, a team that with a dark history outside of the LeBron years, makes the Finals six straight times, winning the last three.
 In contrast, the real life Cavs with LeBron "only" made it to four consecutive Finals, winning just one, then quickly collapsed when he left the team.

 - After the End: The Dark Era, after the retirement of the last normal players and Doomsday Players make up the entire league.
+It finally ends with the shuttering of the NBA in 2053 (which is when the game forcibly ends Association Mode).

 - Audience Participation: The Doomsday Players are named after people who sent Bois poems about how they think the NBA will end.